 - Orange was worn by road crews

-- Grey was worn by site visitors, or those who forgot or misplaced their hard hat (unless a bright pink hat was worn as a semi-punishment).
+- Grey was worn by site visitors, or those who forgot or misplaced their hard hat.
+Sometimes a bright pink hard hat was worn as a semi-punishment.

 Forget those seven colours.
-Now, there are only a simplified four colours to remember, which should make it easier for everyone.
+Now, there are only a simplified four colours to remember, which should make it easier and safer for everyone.

 What will companies do with all of the old hard hats?
-And - most pressingly - will Bob the Builder have to replace his yellow hat with a white one?
+And - most pressingly - can Bob the Builder be fined for wearing his yellow hat on a construction site instead of a white one?

 Of course, it's important to remember that these colour codes for hard hats only refer to construction sites in the UK.
 Any other working environment can pretty much use any colour they like.